YYvanYang/mcp-servers-monorepo/src/yapi/README.md

 **SSE Mode (Requires the server to be running separately):**

-First, start the server in SSE mode from your terminal (see "Running the Server" above).
+First, start the server in SSE mode from your terminal (see "Running the Server" above, ensuring correct environment variables are set).

 Then, configure Claude Desktop to connect via HTTP: